nuts-foundation/nuts-demo-ehr/README.md

 You can find the configuration files for all three applications in the `config` directory.
 You may need to edit these files to point to the right Nuts node(s).
-If you followed the [Setup a local Nuts network](https://nuts-documentation.readthedocs.io/en/latest/pages/getting_started/local_network.html#setup-a-local-nuts-network) instructions, http://localhost:8000 (Verpleeghuis de Nootjes) will connect to Nuts node 'Bundy' and the other two will connect to node 'Dahmer'.
+If you start the local development network using `make` in https://github.com/nuts-foundation/nuts-node/tree/master/development, http://localhost:8000 (Verpleeghuis de Nootjes) will connect to `node1` and the other two will connect to `node2`.

 You can also change port numbers, organisation details and default health records in the config files.